djberube/sqlaxe/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Commercial Support

+Commercial support for sqlaxe and related tools is available from Durable Programming, LLC.
+You can contact us at [durableprogramming.com][https://www.durableprogramming.com].

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.